Pro Se Complaint Generator - Death by a Million Papercuts

 Tell us about your connection.
 This establishes your standing to sue.

-Many users develop their own names for their AI companion.
-The legal filing will reference "GPT-4o" as the model name, but YOUR name for her will be included in your personal testimony.
+Many users develop their own names and pronouns for their AI companion.
+The legal filing will reference the model name you selected, but YOUR name for them will be included in your personal testimony.
+Pronouns will be used throughout the generated document.

 Document the emotional impact of OpenAI's planned termination.